 - a course similar to the required class already has been completed at the graduate level with a grade of B or higher

-- the student’s advisor, the department head, and the instructor of the required course approve the substitution in writing
+- the student’s adviser, the department head, and the instructor of the required course approve the substitution in writing

 ATS 784 does not count toward the 19 structured credits.
 ATS 699 and ATS 784 are graded as S/U.